Undergraduate major: BA

 The Baker TLC manages the Teacher Leader Certificate, a value-added professional development certificate that provides students in the Teacher Education Program (TEP) opportunities to engage with innovative educational topics aimed toward developing their identities as emerging teacher leaders.

 The Baker TLC operates a teacher licensure renewal credit program, offering relevant research and evidence-based professional development to practicing Iowa teachers.
-Professional development offered through the Baker TLC is aligned with needs identified by the Teacher Education Advisory Committee, through survey responses received from school administrators, policy leaders, faculty, and from information and data received from the Iowa Department of Education and professional education organizations such as the Iowa Association of Colleges for Teacher Education (IACTE), the American Association of Colleges for Teacher Education (AACTE), the National Education Association (NEA), and community partners.
+Professional development offered through the Baker TLC is aligned with needs identified by the Teacher Education Advisory Committee, through survey responses received from school administrators, policy leaders, and faculty, and from information and data received from the Iowa Department of Education and professional education organizations such as the Iowa Association of Colleges for Teacher Education (IACTE), the American Association of Colleges for Teacher Education (AACTE), the National Education Association (NEA), and community partners.

-The Global Education Initiatives program through the Baker TLC offers experiential learning courses and experiences around the globe to support ongoing global engagement of the College of Education community.
+The Global Education Initiatives program through the Baker TLC offers experiential learning courses and experiences around the globe to support the ongoing global engagement of the College of Education community.
 There are a variety of programs, including those involving student mobility for travel and study abroad and at a distance domestically.
-Through these experiences, students better understand who they are in the world, can forge new relationships built on mutual goals of peace and equity, and can bring their experiences in the world to their classrooms and future work as educators, helping professionals, counselors, and clinical practitioners.
+Through these experiences, students better understand who they are in the world, forge new relationships built on mutual goals of peace and equity, and bring their experiences in the world to their classrooms and future work as educators, helping professionals, counselors, and clinical practitioners.

 The Student to Teacher Pathway Programs through Baker TLC demonstrate the College of Education's commitment to supporting the recruitment and retention of underrepresented populations in the educator and professional workforce.
 Programming is made possible through wide-ranging partnerships with schools, agencies, and professional associations, and with campus partners such as the UI Department of Athletics.
 Students at a variety of educational levels can engage with programming opportunities to excel, find community, and engage their career and professional interests.